pyrethrum/webdriver/webdriver-precore/README.md

 ### Library Non-Goals

   * Any convenience or utility functions, that do not directly correspond to an endpoint on the WC3 spec.
 Such functions belong in downstream libraries.
-  * Any transformers or effects or similar.
+  * Any transformers, effects or similar abstractions.
 These too belong downstream.

 ### Acknowledgements